-MIT researchers have shown off the ‘Copenhagen Wheel’ at the Copenhagen Conference on Climate Change, the device is a revolutionary new bicycle wheel that comes with a range of built in features.
+MIT researchers have unveiled the ‘Copenhagen Wheel’ at the Copenhagen Conference on Climate Change.
+This innovative device is a revolutionary new bicycle wheel that comes with a range of built-in features designed to enhance the cycling experience and promote sustainable transportation.

 “Over the past few years we have seen a kind of biking renaissance, which started in Copenhagen and has spread from Paris to Barcelona to Montreal,” says Carlo Ratti, director of the MIT SENSEable City Laboratory and the Copenhagen Wheel project.
 “It’s sort of like ‘Biking 2.0’ — whereby cheap electronics allow us to augment bikes and convert them into a more flexible, on-demand system.”

-The Copenhagen wheels uses a technology which is similar to KERS (Kinetic Energy Recovery System), when you brake, the kinetic energy is recuperated by an electric motor and then stored by batteries within the wheel.
+The Copenhagen Wheel uses technology similar to KERS (Kinetic Energy Recovery System), which is commonly used in Formula 1 racing.
+When you brake, the kinetic energy is recuperated by an electric motor and then stored in batteries within the wheel.
+This stored energy can be released when needed, providing a seamless and efficient boost to the cyclist.

-It certainly sounds very interesting, and looks a lot more efficient and also smaller and lightweight than systems available on the market today for bikes.
+It certainly sounds very interesting and looks a lot more efficient and also smaller and lightweight than systems available on the market today for bikes.
+The Copenhagen Wheel represents a significant step forward in the evolution of cycling technology, offering a glimpse into the future of urban transportation.

 Latest Geeky Gadgets Deals